What does Keyword Optimisation mean?

 Keyword optimisation is not a one-off measure, but rather an ongoing process.
 Search engine algorithms are constantly changing and competitive conditions can shift.
 That's why it's important to regularly monitor your website's performance and make the necessary adjustments.

 This includes continuously updating content to stay relevant in the eyes of search engines and to accommodate changes in user search behaviour.
-Analytics tools such as Google Analytics and Google Search Console can be used to track traffic patterns, page views and conversion rates, providing insights into how adjustments to keywords and content can improve a website's visibility and effectiveness.
+Analytics tools such as Google Analytics and Google Search Console can be used to track traffic patterns, page views and conversion rates, providing insight into how adjustments to keywords and content can improve a website's visibility and effectiveness.

 In conclusion, keyword optimisation requires patience and persistence.
 With the right strategies and an understanding of both search engine behaviour and user behaviour, you can significantly improve your website and achieve a stronger online presence.